jt0in3e/facebook-bot--messenger_app/README.md

 * --> lovely linux :)

 ## 🙌 How stuff works / demo
-To demostrate how it works go to facebook Page - [Footballer/Футболєр](https://www.facebook.com/footballendpoint/) and send message to the page.
+To demostrate how it works go to facebook Page - [Footballer/Футболєр](https://www.facebook.com/Event-make-bot-Community-1352106568187457/?fref=nf) and send message in messenger to the page.
 Or you can write post and fb-app will act accordingly.

-this is demo preview . video with instruction how to use see on [Youtube](#)
+this is demo preview. video with instruction how to use see on [Youtube](#)

 ![Alt text](/demo_app/2s.gif)